NextSDS Logo

 Instructions

 Alert Fire Brigade and tell them location and nature of hazard.
+Prevent, by any means available, spillage from entering drains or water course.
 Use fire fighting procedures suitable for surrounding area.
 Do not approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.

 Firefighter Protection